 Summer Solstice Festival.
-Around June 20th each year.
-An annual festival, celebrating the longest day of the year at Summer Solstice and the movement of the marker/artwork Orbis et Globus according to the movement of the Arctic Circle.
+Around 20th June each year.
+A festive longweekend celebration, marking the longest day of the year and the magic of the midnight sun.

 Fiske-Celebration.
 11th of November.
-The birthday celebration of the islands patron, Mr. Daniel Willard Fiske.
-It is celebrated with an auspicious cake-buffet.
+Birthday of the island's patron, Daniel Willard Fiske, marked with a festive cake buffet.